Australia & New Zealand Tours

 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Students love that they are able to explore two different but equally wonderful countries, Australia and New Zealand.
-The varied locations and activities throughout the program give the teens a wonderful overview of this amazing part of the world.
+The varied locations and activities throughout Australia & New Zealand Service give the teens a wonderful overview of this amazing part of the world.
 In particular, the teens relish the opportunity to make a direct, visible difference to the local community they are giving back to.
 During this incredibly enriching experience they form strong connections and lifetime memories helping rehabilitate indigenous Australian wildlife.

 Swimming with sea turtles on the Great Barrier Reef, performing community service helping Australia’s indigenous wildlife, cruising through Milford Sound, and gazing over Sydney from the top of the Sydney Harbour Bridge to name just a few!
-This program is chock full of unique experiences with something for everyone.
+Australia & New Zealand Service is chock full of unique experiences with something for everyone.

 What is included?